Fenigma/bangkit-web-development-basic/learning_notes/module_4_5.md

 Sticky Positioning : Same like Fixed positioning but other elements are aware of its existance (like Fixed but based on relative, not absolute).
 ```
-12. Learned about float.
+12. Learned about **float**  property.
 Float is easy but have some problematic result when implemented, we might need to use `clear property` (have 3 value: right, left, both) or `overflow:auto`.
 See [here](https://www.dicoding.com/academies/123/tutorials/5906).
 13. Learned that we need to adjust the **viewport** so that the rendered HTML can be shown responsively on smaller devices.
+Also see number 14 since adjusting only viewport is not enough.
 ```
     <meta name="viewport" content="width=device-width, initial-scale=1">
 ```